jsheise/lumavate_list/README.md

  - navigate to 'localhost:5000' in browser

 If time allows, I will pursue the following additions:
+ - implement PostgreSQL database for entry storage
- - Angular Material for design
+ - Angular Material for design (further on Lumavate tech stack)
+ - Redis caching (further on Lumavate tech stack)
  - use Discogs API to retrive album cover art
- - Redis caching
- -

 Update 5/28/19 5:40pm:
  - back-end API with Flask has been added, though the Angular framework has seemingly stopped working due to the change